AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

       >
       >Accounts are available to you only if you configured them or if they were shared with an organization you are a part of.

       1. Select the account from the [!UICONTROL **Select account**] drop-down menu.

          Any cloud accounts that you configured in any of the following areas of Adobe Analytics are available to use:

          * When importing Adobe Analytics classification data, as described in [Schema](/help/components/classifications/sets/manage/schema.md).

            However, any locations that are configured for importing classification data cannot be used.
 Instead, add a new destination as described below.

          * When configuring accounts and locations in the Locations area, as described in [Configure cloud import and export accounts](/help/components/locations/configure-import-accounts.md) and [Configure cloud import and export locations](/help/components/locations/configure-import-locations.md).

       1. Select the location from the [!UICONTROL **Select location**] drop-down menu.

       1. Select [!UICONTROL **Save**] > [!UICONTROL **Save**].

-         The destination is now configured to send data to the Azure RBAC location that you specified.
+         The destination is now configured to send data to the Azure SAS location that you specified.

    1. (Conditional) If you have not previously added an Azure SAS account: